nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 3.
 The user executes `clearstats 1` command to clear the `Statistics` of the first flashcard in the list on the GUI.

 Step 4.
 This will call `ClearStatsCommandParser#parse` which will then parse the arguments provided.
-Within the method, `ParserUtil#parseIndex` will be called to convert the user input into the `Index` of the desired `Flashcard` to display the `Statistics` of.
+Within the method, `ParserUtil#parseIndex` will be called to convert the user input into the `Index` of the first `Flashcard`.

 Step 5.
 The `index` is then passed to the `ClearStatsCommand`

 Step 6. `ClearStatsCommand#execute` will get the `Flashcard` at the specified `Index` and call `ClearStatsCommand#getFlashcardAfterClearStatistics` which will give a copy of the `Flashcard` with the `Statistics` reset.
 The original `Flashcard` will then be replaced by the new `Flashcard` copy.

+Step 7.
+After execution, `CommandResult` will contain a message indicating that it has cleared the `Statistics` of the `Flashcard` on the specified index.

 Step 7.
 The user executes `stats 1` command to display the `Statistics` of the first flashcard in the list on the GUI.
 The user sees that the `Statistics` is reset.